4x5 Super Cambo

 The 4x5 Super Cambo has:

-• A bail back.
-The ‘bail’ is a lever that lifts the ground glass frame away from the camera back.
-This is a helpful, it makes film holder insertion smoother and easier.
+Bail back.
+(The ‘bail’ is a lever that lifts the ground glass frame, making film holder insertion/removal smoother and easier.)

 A comparison of three monorails (Sinar F, Super Cambo, Calumet) is on the Sinar F page.